felixjtdb/bookmark-manager-1/README.md

 As an internet user,
 So that I can keep my bookmarks up to date,
 I would like to be able to add new bookmarks.

+As an internet user,
+So that I can get rid of bookmarks I don't use anymore, I would like to be able to delete bookmarks.
 ```

 ## Setup instructions